Is a low-carb or keto diet right for you?

 11. Cognitive decline, Alzheimer’s disease, and other neurological conditions

-In treating existing cognitive decline, whether it is Alzheimer’s disease or other forms of dementia, switching your brain’s fuel from glucose to ketones appears to have a positive effect.45 Alzheimer’s disease is sometimes referred to as “Type 3 Diabetes” as it appears to include insulin resistance of the brain and a reduced ability for brain cells to take up glucose.46 So switching fuel sources may be beneficial.
+In treating existing cognitive decline, whether it is Alzheimer’s disease or other forms of dementia, switching the brain’s fuel from glucose to ketones appears to have a positive effect.49

-The biggest potential for using a ketogenic diet as a therapy may be in mild cognitive decline, but the lack of alternative treatments for severe cognitive decline make dietary changes attractive, although improvement has been difficult to demonstrate.47 This may also be an area where ketone supplementation could be beneficial, but again the level of evidence about consuming extra ketones over and above dietary changes is still low.48
+The biggest potential for using a ketogenic diet as a therapy may be in mild cognitive decline, but the lack of alternative treatments for severe cognitive decline make dietary changes attractive, although improvement has been difficult to demonstrate.51 This may also be an area where ketone supplementation could be beneficial, but again the level of evidence for consuming extra ketones over and above dietary changes is still low.52

 How low to go for cognitive issues?